marvikomo/tracking_package/README.md

 # Example how to run this app

 1. run `npm i`
-2. edit `ormconfig.json` and change your database configuration (you can also change a database type, but don't forget to install specific database drivers)
+2. edit `ormconfig.json` and change your database configuration (kindly  create a database,  you can also       change a database type, but don't forget to install specific database drivers)
-3. change the .env-example to .env
+3. renname .env-example to .env
 4. you may have to install ts-node globally `npm -g ts-node`
 5. run `npm start`
 6. open `http://localhost:3000/`